VerdeNotte/VersionControl-Git-Github/gitforbeginners.md

 `$ git config --global user.name "Your Name"`
 `$ git config --global user.email "Your email"`

-You also need to reset the proxy server so your local Git will be able to talk to your Remote Git.
+You also need to reset the proxy server so your local Git will be able to talk to the remote Git.

 `$ git config --global http.proxy http://10.248.8.12:8080`